darahaas15/F00D1E/README.md

 - Got a rough idea of what Axios is.
 - Added both user and admin cookies with timeout interval.
 - Learnt how to use Express-Session to manage session middlewares.
-- Used Bcrypt for hasing passwords.
+- Used Bcrypt for hashing passwords.
 - Used Socket.io connection for realtime communication between customer and admin side.
 - Deployed a full-stack app on Heroku for the first time.
 - Error handling.